Belarus will make its Eurobond payments in Belarusian rubles

 Now, Belarus' finance ministry is putting the ball in the Western banks' court by making Citibank access the payments through the sanctioned Belarusbank.

-One way or another, Citibank will probably manage to get a hold of the payments and send them to the debtors.
+One way or another, Citibank will probably manage to get hold of the payments and send them to the debtors.
 What Belarus finance ministry is probably worried about, although it hasn't said this, is that this headache is going to make many investors withdraw from Belarus in the future.